djong1/gp3s-trackuploadAPI/README.md

 Gp3s open platform is based on OAuth 2.0 protocol.
 The Authorization process consists of 4 parts.
 1. Guide the user to the authorization page to agree to the authorization and obtain the token
 2. The accessToken is valid for 1 day by default.
 If necessary, the developer can refresh the authorized accessToken to avoid expiration.
-3. Use accessToken for available API.
+3. Use accessToken for upload API to upload track.

 ## Information provided to get startted with Authentication ##